altiplanogao/Encoding-Detect/README.md

 ## Note

-Reuse the EncodingDetectorAgent if possible, it may run faster when history detection result exists.
+Reuse the EncodingDetectorAgent instance, it may run faster when history detection result exists.